ZUM TOKEN Price Reaches $0.0000 on Exchanges (ZUM)

-ZUM TOKEN (CURRENCY:ZUM) traded 66.5% higher against the U.S. dollar during the one day period ending at 11:00 AM E.T. on February 7th.
-ZUM TOKEN has a total market capitalization of $673,138.73 and $67,324.00 worth of ZUM TOKEN was traded on exchanges in the last 24 hours.
-One ZUM TOKEN coin can now be bought for approximately $0.0000 or 0.00000000 BTC on major cryptocurrency exchanges.
-During the last seven days, ZUM TOKEN has traded 75% higher against the U.S. dollar.
+ZUM TOKEN (CURRENCY:ZUM) traded 3.2% lower against the U.S. dollar during the 24-hour period ending at 23:00 PM E.T. on February 12th.
+During the last week, ZUM TOKEN has traded 3.9% higher against the U.S. dollar.
+ZUM TOKEN has a total market capitalization of $421,205.05 and approximately $318.00 worth of ZUM TOKEN was traded on exchanges in the last day.
+One ZUM TOKEN coin can currently be purchased for $0.0000 or 0.00000000 BTC on major exchanges.

 - Infinitus Token (INF) traded flat against the dollar and now trades at $0.15 or 0.00000374 BTC.